Near Harrodsburg in Mercer County, Kentucky — The American South (East South Central)

 Marker series.
 This marker is included in the Kentucky Historical Society marker series.

 Location.
+37° 47.491′ N, 84° 48.333′ W. Marker is near Harrodsburg, Kentucky, in Mercer County.
+Marker is at the intersection of Lexington Road (U.S. 68) and Curry Pike (County Route 1343), on the right when traveling west on Lexington Road.
 Touch for map.
-Marker is at or near this postal address: 2127 Lexington Road, Harrodsburg, Kentucky, Harrodsburg KY 40330, United States of America.
+Marker is at or near this postal address: 1701 Lexington Road, Harrodsburg KY 40330, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Gabriel Slaughter (approx. 1.2 miles away); Boone's Cave (approx. 1.6 miles away); Rev. John Rice (approx. 2 miles away); John Gordon's Station (approx. 2 miles away); The Baptist Tabernacle of The Wilderness (approx. 3.7 miles away); Wilderness Revival (approx. 3.7 miles away); John McMurtry’s Station (approx. 3.9 miles away); Fort Harrod (approx. 4.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Boone's Cave (approx. half a mile away); Neighbors-Governors / Mercer Governors (approx. The Baptist Tabernacle of The Wilderness (approx. 2.6 miles away); Wilderness Revival (approx. 2.6 miles away); Rev. John Rice (approx. 2.8 miles away); John Gordon's Station (approx. 2.8 miles away); Fort Harrod (approx. 3 miles away); The Lincoln Marriage Cabin (approx. 3 miles away).
 Touch for a list and map of all markers in Harrodsburg.

 Categories. • Government & Politics • Settlements & Settlers •

 More.
 Search the internet for Gabriel Slaughter.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 31, 2013, by Ken Smith of Milan, Tennessee.
 This page has been viewed 291 times since then and 24 times this year.
 Photos: 1, 2, 3. submitted on August 31, 2013, by Ken Smith of Milan, Tennessee. • Al Wolf was the editor who published this page.